 Level: Intermediate, Good, Specialist

-Vravrona bay is a Natural harbor near of a wetland.
-It is situated northeastern to Markopoulo Mesogaeas, to which it belongs, and some 50 km eastern to the center of Athens.
+Poria is a beautiful small beach near Vravrona.
+In fact, it is a natural harbor near of a wetland.
+It is situated northeastern to Markopoulo and some 50 km eastern to the center of Athens.
 Near of the beach there is the homonymous archaeological site of the ancient temple of Artemis (Diana).

 Medium Months: June, July, August, September

 Wind Type: Thermal Winds, Local Winds, Frontal Winds